Estimated reading time: 3 minutes

 Berry filling

-Put about 400g berries in a saucepan, add about 1/2 cup sugar (or enough to sweeten to taste).
 Cook, stirring all the while until the sugar is completely melted and a syrup is forming.
 It’s great if some of the berries retain their shape.

 In a cup, mix 2 heaped teaspoons of cornflour with just enough water to make it liquid.
 Add to berry mixture, and stir until the cornflour is completely cooked and the mixture starts to thicken.
-The mixture will go cloudy when you add the cornflour, so keep cooking until it has gone clear again.
+The mixture will go cloudy when you add the cornflour, so keep cooking until it becomes clear again.

 Fill pastry cases with berry mixture and set aside to cool and set.